 This racquet is using a 16 by 19 pattern, which represents the strings both vertically & horizontally.
 It gives a limited surface area that touches the ball & somehow produces more spin, which would be okay for you as a beginner.
 Ti-S6 is a lightweight racquet to get a more comfortable swing experience in the air.

-For its head size, “HEAD’s” Ti-S6 comes with 115 Sq-inches size, which is slightly bigger than usual.
+About its head size, “HEAD’s” Ti-S6 comes with 115 Sq-inches size, which is slightly bigger than usual.
 It would also be good for newbies & beginners because you will have a huge sweet spot to get some sort of good strike.
 A more prominent sweet spot along with some more power makes it easy for inexperienced & beginners.

-The racquet is a head heavy one, for which most of the weight is located at the head side, to make it easier for you as a beginner player to execute it in the air.
+The racquet is a head-heavy one, for which most of the weight is located at the head side, to make it easier for you as a beginner player to execute it in the air.
 Its entire body is using titanium to make it feel & act durable.

 This guy looks pretty decent in dark tones of black & grey colors.
-The full body colors black except for the frame in the center using a dark grey technique.
+The full-body colors are black except for the frame in the center using a dark grey technique.
 Its structure is comprehensive, however, which helps you to deliver more power while playing.

 Overall, the racquet is comfortable in gripping, offers a great pitch to perform on the ground & also helps you save some money at the same time.
 For the price & ease of use, this guy is definitely worth it.

-Babolat Pure Aero Lite Tennis Racquet
+Babolat Pure Aero Lite | Best even Balance Tennis Racquet

 Babolat is a sports equipment manufacturer with French roots which has been manufacturing quality products for 140+ years.
 Yes, this is that old dating back to colonization ages.